 Obama, Colbert among 500 Americans banned from going to Russia

-In response to a new round of U.S. sanctions, Russia announced Friday that it was banning 500 Americans from entering the country, including former President Barack Obama and comedian Stephen Colbert.
+In response to a new round of U.S. sanctions, Russia announced Friday that it was banning 500 Americans from entering the country, including former President Barack Obama and comedian Stephen Colbert, host of CBS's The Late Show.

 The list released by the Foreign Ministry did not specify complaints against each individual.
 But the ministry said the offenses included spreading Russophobia, supplying Ukraine with arms, and officials "who are directly involved in the persecution of dissidents in the wake of the so-called 'storm of the Capitol.'"

-The ban includes 45 members of the U.S. House, Sens.
+Bay Area Representative Kevin Mullin is among the 45 members of the U.S. House included in the ban, along with Sens.
 J.D.
 Vance, Katie Britt and Eric Schmitt, and former ambassadors to Russia John Tefft and Jon Huntsman.
+California Attorney General Rob Bonta also made the list.

 The ministry said it had also denied a U.S. request for consular access to Evan Gershkovich, the Wall Street Journal reporter who was arrested in late March and charged with espionage.
 The ministry said that was in response to the United States denying visas to Russian journalists who wanted to cover Foreign Minister Sergey Lavrov's visit to the United Nations last month.